techqueria/website/content/english/donate/donate-space.md

 If you're interested in donating space, please fill out the form below.

-We'll get back to you if we have a need for your space which may not be immediately since we prioritize [backing sponsors](/support-us/#sponsorship-packages).
+We'll get back to you if we have a need for your space.

-In the meantime, feel free to [request an invite to our Slack community](/slack).

 <form name="Donate Space" method="POST" data-netlify-recaptcha="true" data-netlify="true" action="/success/" class="form--centered no-ids">
   <input type="hidden" aria-label="Subject" name="_subject" value="Techqueria - Donate Space">